hello461/robot/README.md

 # Unitree Go2 Introductory Project
+Test branch 1 and merge testBranch1 into master

 This project is suitable for students with some basic knowledge who want to get started with Unitree Go2.
 It can be completed in about 2 months and has a moderate level of difficulty.
 It can help you quickly master the basics of robot dog ROS2 development.